Stage of company, not name of company

 Management is much better at this stage and the name benefits your brand.

 But things move slowly, tenured employees have an edge, and it’s hard for you to move the needle on the company.

-My advice is that you should try and experience all four stages at one point in your career.
+My advice is that you should try to experience all four stages at one point in your career.
 It’ll develop the broadest set of skills, help you determine where you fit best, and give you the maximum chance for impact and earnings.
 But in any job search, a good place to start is to think about what stage of company best fits how you want to approach your day-to-day, where your superpowers will shine, and how it will set you up for your next job.

 Just landed here via First Round Review, this article exceeded my expectations and I'm excited to see what else you have to say about career management.
 Thanks for creating this newsletter!

 Thanks, Nikhyl for this piece.
 The insights are just mind-blowing.
 Thanks for starting the Substack.